RadioAstronomySoftwareGroup/pyuvdata/docs/tutorial.rst

 UVData: Sorting data along various axes
 ---------------------------------------
-A few methods exist for sorting (and conjugating) data along various axes to support comparisons between UVData objects and software access patterns.
+Methods exist for sorting (and conjugating) data along all the data axes to support comparisons between UVData objects and software access patterns.

 a) Conjugating baselines